 To schedule a medical appointment for gender-affirming care ...

-• Let the scheduler know you are calling to schedule a Gender Services appointment.
+- Let the scheduler know you are calling to schedule a Gender Services medical appointment.

 Mental health appointments

-To schedule a mental health appointment with a counselor who specializes in serving gender-expansive students ...
+The first step to scheduling a mental health appointment with a counselor specializing in serving gender-expansive students is to schedule a Counseling & Psychological Services (CAPS) Access appointment.
+To schedule ...

-• Let the scheduler know you are calling to schedule a “CAPS Access Appointment” (a free 25-minute appointment, which is the first step to connecting with CAPS services).
+- Let the scheduler know you are calling to schedule a “CAPS Access Appointment.”

 Frequently asked questions